rogerswb/dmmparse/doc/ut70b.md

 Multimeter Modes - Byte 5
 ---------------------------------
-Most of the modes the multimeter supports is noted by a unique ID in byte 5.
-There are three main exceptions, though.
+Most of the modes supported by the multimeter are denoted by a unique ID in byte 5, with three exceptions.
 Temperature and Frequency have "submodes" which are detailed under Flags - Byte 6 and AC/DC measurements detailed in Flags - Byte 8.

 | Value | Mode |
 | --------| ------- |